claceio/docs/content/blog/errors.md

 - If begin() fails, the call to insert() will fail since the previous error was not handled (begin's error message is raised).
 - If insert() fails, the value access will fail, so the print will not run
-- If commit() fails, the Clace runtime will first check whether the last plugin failed before handling the API response.
+- If commit() fails, the OpenRun runtime will first check whether the last plugin failed before handling the API response.

 Thread locals are used to track errors across plugin API calls.
 This works since an API handler Starlark function is single threaded.
 When begin() fails, it sets a thread local.
 If the error is explicitly checked, like